-Floor or table lamps can last for years intact and in good working order.
+Floor or table lamps can last for years in good working order.
 But eventually, they may need to be rewired.
 Rewiring a lamp is a simple project that can revitalize your lamp and make it new again—and far safer—for very little money or effort.

 Basics of Rewiring a Lamp

 Lamp rewiring may be necessary due to abuse from small children or pets or simply from continuous use over time.
 Cords often become frayed near the plug end.
 Floor lamps' cords especially are impacted by foot traffic.
-Or you might purchase a vintage lamp and want to rewire it for safety or just for a different look.
+Or you might purchase a vintage lamp and want to rewire it for safety or a different look.

 The good news about rewiring a lamp is that manufacturers have already anticipated homeowners' and crafters' needs to rewire a lamp or adapt a lamp for new use.
 You do not have to purchase individual parts and figure out how to make them work together; the work has been done for you.